Ruhi Singh ABSCONDING; Court Wants Her To Surrender In Two Days; Anticipatory Bail Rejected!

 Ruhi Singh Absconding

 As per Mid-day report, the actress is absconding ever since.
-The police is in search of her!
+The police are in search of her!
 A Sessions Court in Mumbai has rejected the anticipatory bail application of the Doordarshan actress.

 Two FIRs Against Ruhi